 Welcome to ZealousHomes!
 I’m Wayne Sullivan!
 Before we start talking about Christian zeal, I’d like to welcome you to our little home online!
 This is our first post!
 So, we would like to start off by asking for your help.
 If you gain value from our content.
 We would love for you to consider subscribing to our ZealousHomes Newsletter?
-We would love to connect and build a relationship online with you.
+We would love to connect and build a online relationship with you.

 Have you seen it?